Integrated Financial and Operational Planning at Hapag-Lloyd

 Managing logistics on this scale requires a perfectly coordinated planning process.
 The basis for this is an annual bottom-up planning activity, which also inputs into a strategic five-year plan due to capital requirements.
 This basic process takes about three months and is supplemented three times a year by budget and forecast planning.
 There is also a monthly update to account for short-term trends.

 The process starts with operational planning, followed by sales planning which is supported by driver-based cost planning.
 At the end of this process comes financial planning and analysis (FP&A), which involves sending Excel sheets to as many as 128 countries around the world.
 Merle Remmel, Director of Controlling at Hapag-Lloyd, explains the challenges associated with this process:

 The consolidation of this data is very time-consuming and labor-intensive, especially since not all employees send back the Excel files in the specified formats and templates, meaning they must be reworked manually.

 As part of a digitalization initiative at Hapag-Lloyd, the need to introduce a system that would perfectly support employees in these complex planning activities and accelerate the entire planning process was identified.
-A project team was put together, which, together with key stakeholders and experts from SDG Consulting, analyzed the existing planning process to determine what was essential to maintain and which areas could be optimized and improved with the support of an appropriate system.
+A project team was put together, which, together with key stakeholders and experts from celver AG, analyzed the existing planning process to determine what was essential to maintain and which areas could be optimized and improved with the support of an appropriate system.